verhas/WorkTotalFlow/README.md

 ### Workflow Building

-To define a workflow we have to describe what actions are available in which steps and then executing those actions into which steps we can get based on the results.
+To define primary workflow we have to describe what actions are available in which steps and then executing those actions into which steps we can get based on the results.
 To do that we can use the builder fluent API.
 The definitions of transitions from one step start with the call

 ```
 wb.step(name)